riley-wilson/rw_blog/_posts/2022-10-8-Skip-the-small-talk.md

 - You can't talk about work
 - You can't talk about cities

-Standard conversational crutches do not work at this party.
+Standard conversational crutches will not work tonight.
 Yet, projected in a prominent place, is a list of questions.
 Conveniently, these are the sorts of questions you'd ask someone at a specific kind of gathering.
 They're a little quirky, slightly strange.
 Each wants to land at the intersection of probing and whimsical.

 Such a list might look like this: